 In 2011, Joel established Golden Age Studios, in Auckland.
 There, he co-wrote and produced Lorde’s debut EP The Love Club and album Pure Heroine.
 Released by Lava/Republic, Pure Heroine went on to sell over 6 million copies worldwide, and won Album of the Year at the 2014 New Zealand Music Awards.
 As Lorde was rising to international prominence, Joel produced sibling duo Broods debut single ‘Bridges’, Self-titled EP, and debut album Evergreen, released by Capitol and Polydor Records.
 Evergreen won Album of the Year at the 2015 New Zealand Music Awards.
 Jarryd James multi Platinum single, Do You Remember co-written and produced by Little, also saw him nominated for Song Of The Year, and win Pop Work of The Year at the Australian APRA Awards 2016.

-More recently, Joel helmed the production across Broods’ sophomore album Conscious, released late June worldwide.
+More recently, Joel helmed the production across Broods’ sophomore album Conscious, released worldwide in late June, 2016.
 Conscious debuted at #2 in the ARIA charts, and held four weeks at #1 in the NZ charts.
 The first single ‘Free’ has also gone Gold in Australia and New Zealand.

 Now operating out Golden Age Studios in Los Angeles, of late Joel has been working with Khalid, Imagine Dragons, Tove Lo, Fitz And The Tantrums, Jarryd James, Ellie Goulding, Broods, Sam Smith, Elliphant, and Bebe Rexha.
 Recording by recording, he continues to put well-honed songwriting and vocal performance first.
 Through his commitment to the power of tastefully understated production, he’s providing a refreshing alternative to the conventional sounds of mainstream pop, and making his impact felt through radio waves worldwide in the process.